Percona-Lab/percona-docstreamer/faq.md

 ### Detailed Recovery Workflow

 #### **The "Anchor" Checkpoint**
-- Before copying any data, the tool saves an **Anchor Timestamp** (**T₀**) to the target database.
+- Before copying any data, docMongoStream saves an **Anchor Timestamp** (**T₀**) to the target database.
-- If the tool crashes at 50% completion, this Anchor remains in the database, preserving the original start time of the migration project.
+- If docMongoStream crashes at 50% completion, this Anchor remains in the database, preserving the original start time of the migration project.

 #### **Smart Resume Logic**
-- **On Restart:** The tool detects the Anchor and recognizes a *Partial Full Load*.
+- **On Restart:** docMongoStream detects the Anchor and recognizes a *Partial Full Load*.
 - **Skipping Completed Work:** It scans the checkpoints to determine which collections finished successfully.
 - **Resuming Work:** It launches workers only for the remaining (incomplete) collections.

 #### **Consistency**
-By reusing the original Anchor **T₀** instead of capturing a new timestamp, the tool ensures that when the CDC phase starts, it will “rewind” back to the very beginning of the project — capturing any updates that occurred on already-finished collections while the tool was down.
+By reusing the original Anchor **T₀** instead of capturing a new timestamp, docMongoStream ensures that when the CDC phase starts, it will “rewind” back to the very beginning of the project — capturing any updates that occurred on already-finished collections while docMongoStream was down.

 #### **How Idempotency Handles Interrupted Collections**
-- For the collection being copied when the crash occurred, the tool restarts that collection from the **beginning**.
+- For the collection being copied when the crash occurred, docMongoStream restarts that collection from the **beginning**.
 - **No duplicates:** Because workers use Upserts (`ReplaceOne` with `upsert: true`), re-copying simply overwrites documents with identical data.
 No duplicate errors or cleanup required.

 ---